 Which of my recipes have you made as a one pot meal?
 And while you’re at it, what are some other one-pot meals that you love?

 I designed this recipe to make a lot so that I could eat the leftovers for lunch over a few days.
-You can use the scaling tool to reduce the number of servings, if you want–just click on the “8” after servings and slide the slider up or down.
+You can easily halve the recipe if you want to make less.

 Hearty One-Pot Meal Miso Soup